hol-workshop/hol-workshop.github.io/gglab/step2.md

 ![](./files/pgsql/cloudshell_3.png)

 ## Step 2.
 Create your PostgreSQLDB instance

 Now let's create our PostgreSQL database in OCI compute service.
 Launching an instance is simple and intuitive with few options to select.
 The provisioning of the compute instance will complete in less than a minute and the instance state will change from provisioning to running.

 #### 1. Navigate to the Compute tab and select Instances.
 Click Create Instance.
 Fill out the dialog box:
     **Name your instance**: Enter a name
     **Create in Compartment**: Choose the same compartment you used to create the VCN

+OCI Compute resource lets you provision and manage compute  hosts, known as instances.
+You can launch as many instances as needed to meet your compute and application requirements.

 ![](./files/pgsql/pg_1.png)

 #### 2. Choose AD
-Choose your AD, some may see only one AD depending on your region and click on "Change Image", we will choose Ubuntu...
+Choose your Availability Domain, some may see only one AD depending on your region and click on "Change Image", we will choose Ubuntu...

 ![](./files/pgsql/pg_2_1.png)

 #### 3. Change image
-Use latest available ubuntu version, for example 20 in our case.
+Use latest available ubuntu version, for example 20.4 in our case.

 ![](./files/pgsql/pg_2_2.png)